Section 506, GREAT LAKES FISHERY & ECOSYSTEM RESTORATION (SECTION 506 WRDA 2000, as amended)

-STUDY STAKEHOLDERS: This study is a collaboration between the US Army Corps of Engineers (Chicago and Rock Island districts), the Chicago Park District (non-Federal sponsor), the Wetlands Initiative, and Green Corps.
+This study is a collaboration between the US Army Corps of Engineers (Chicago and Rock Island districts), the Chicago Park District (nonfederal sponsor), the Wetlands Initiative, and Green Corps.

-CURRENT STATUS: The feasibility study was released for 30-day Agency and Public Review on May 3, 2017, and closed on June 5, 2017.
+The feasibility study was released for a 30-day agency and public review on May 3, 2017, and closed on June 5, 2017.
 The feasibility study was approved in September 2017.
 The feasibility cost sharing agreement was closed out in February 2019.
 No additional work will be done on this project due to a change in Chicago Park District's priorities.

 The wet prairie quadrats average a native species richness of twenty-one (21) species, but when considering the conservatism of the native species present, species composition still exemplifies a highly degraded habitat.
 The most conservative native species that are present are of moderate conservatism quality (C=5 or 6), and are sparse in abundance and coverage.
 These few are limited to Cut-Leaf Water-Horehound (Lycopus americanus), Prairie Groundsel (Packera plattensis), Wand Panic Grass (Panicum virgatum), Marsh Mermaidweed (Proserpinaca palustris), Hard-Stem Club-Rush (Schoenoplectus acutus), Mad Dog Skullcap (Scutellaria lateriflora), White Heath American-Aster (Symphyotrichum ericoides).
 Invading non-native species include Purple Loosestrife (Lythrum salicaria), Reed Canary Grass (Phalaris arundinacea), and Common Reed (Phragmites australis).
 Photo 5 shows a relatively healthy patch of wet prairie, whereas Photo 6 shows invasion and domination by Green Ash (Fraxinus pennsylvanica) and Reed Canary Grass.
 The current condition calculated for the Wet Prairie habitat is a Mean C value of 3.0, with an FQI value of 15.0.